 Ground and Background performed in concert at ISSTA 2018 – 'Who's Listening?
 Sound and Public Space', Derry, 9 November 2018.

 Ground and Background selected for Festival Internacional de Video Arte y Música Visual, at Centro de Cultura Digital, Colonia Juárez, Mexico, 3 May 2018.

 Ground and Background at Sonorities Festival, Belfast, with surround sound presentation at Sonic Lab, SARC, Queens University Belfast, 18 April 2018.

-New work for piano and live electronics commissioned by Xenia Pestova through Arts Council Commission Award, premiered at Music Current Festival, Smock Alley Theatre, 14 April 2018.
+Mixed Synthetic Fabrics (for piano and live electronics) commissioned by Xenia Pestova through Arts Council Commission Award, premiered at Music Current Festival, Smock Alley Theatre, 14 April 2018.

 Unearths, movement I from Spoils (a five-movement, concert-length work for Baroque chamber ensemble, interactive electronics, surround sound and video).
 Part of 12th Virtual Concert presented by Univers Sonores Parallèles curated by the Gráinne Mulvey, 26 November 2017.

 Ground and Background (movement II from Perisonic) presented at Osaka University Electroacoustic Music Festival, sound installation piece in the Art-Gallery, Osaka University of Arts, 17-18 November 2017.